luigirizzo/dummynet/README.md

 plus some glue code and headers written from scratch.
 Unless specified otherwise, all the code here is under a BSD license.

-The build will produce

-    a kernel module,    ipfw_mod.ko
-    a userland program, /sbin/ipfw

 ## CREDITS:

 - Luigi Rizzo (main design and development)
 - Marta Carbone (Linux and Planetlab ports)
 - Riccardo Panicucci (modular scheduler support)